Skip to Main Content

 What is the Time Machines project?

-Launched in 2023 by the Archives and Special Collections, this program offers five undergraduate students each year the chance to explore a wide variety of materials, including objects, rare books, periodicals, manuscripts, prints, clothing, relics, paintings, pottery, tools, and more.
+Launched in 2023 by the Archives and Special Collections, this program offers five Seton Hall University students each year the chance to explore a wide variety of materials, including objects, rare books, periodicals, manuscripts, prints, clothing, relics, paintings, pottery, tools, and more.
 Students create projects that showcase the importance, relevance, and appeal of these materials using contemporary media.
 Throughout the process, participants collaborate closely with Archives and Special Collections staff as well as a faculty mentor, refining their research and analytical skills while gaining foundational knowledge in archival practices and procedures.

 How does the Time Machines project benefit students?

-This project is part of an ongoing effort to engage undergraduate students with the invaluable artifacts held in the Special Collections center.
+This project is part of an ongoing effort to engage students with the invaluable artifacts held in the Special Collections center.
 Students selected for the Time Machines Project receive a $1,000 stipend upon completion, and their projects serve as valuable portfolio pieces for future scholarship, fellowship, and employment opportunities.

 Where can students explore Archives & Special Collections resources?